 The nasal septum is the structure between the nostrils that separates the nasal passages.
-The septum, composed of cartilage and thin bone, can develop a hole (perforation) in the cartilage as a complication of previous nasal surgery, from cocaine use, excessive nose picking, trauma, cancer, or diseases such as tuberculosis, sarcoidosis, or syphilis.
+The septum, composed of cartilage and thin bone, can develop a hole (perforation) in the cartilage as a complication of previous nasal surgery, from drug use, excessive nose picking, trauma, cancer, or diseases such as tuberculosis, sarcoidosis, or syphilis.
 As damage reduces blood supply in the septum, the cartilage begins to die, and a hole develops.

-Some perforations can cause bleeding, pain, and a whistling sound when inhaling.
 If dried blood or scabs build up, you could also have trouble breathing through your nose.